 Plague, an infectious bacterial disease of animals and humans, is deadly in humans if left untreated.
 Transmitted by a flea bite, contact with contaminated fluids, or inhalation of infectious droplets, plague presents in humans as bubonic (most frequent), pneumonic, or septicemic plague.

 Bubonic and septicemic plague are most often transmitted by the bite of an infected rodent flea.
-Humans can also become infected when handling tissue or body fluids of a plague-infected animal or person.
+Humans can also become infected when handling tissue or bodily fluids of a plague-infected animal or person.

 Pneumonic plague is transmitted from person to person via inhalation of aerosolized respiratory droplets (e.g., by cough and sneezing).
 Typically this requires direct and close contact with the infected person.
 Transmission via droplets is the only way that plague can be transmitted from person to person.

 The risk of plague to travelers is extremely low (especially if travel is limited to urban areas with modern hotel accommodations) and is usually restricted to rat-infested rural endemic areas.
 Reservoirs include rats, field mice, gerbils, birds, and marmots.
 All ages are at risk for infection.